busypika/Logs-Analysis-Project/README.md

     2. Open up your terminal and change directory into the folder.
     3. Run vagrant up.
     4. After all set, run vagrant ssh to log in.

+	Notice: Everything inside /vagrant in VM will be shared with your local computer.

 ### Load database